Uncategorized

 I joined the dance team, but I knew dancing wouldn’t pay the bills so that’s when I got the job at Kenray Ford and of course, that’s where you and I met.

-le’Jardin at the corner of Park and Greenville
+Ad for LeJardin at the corner of Park/Twin Hills and Greenville Ave.
+Courtesy Dallas Morning News

 Paul: Those were the days.
 We spent a lot of nights at leJardin, #3 Lift and a few other dance spots.